 By addressing – and going beyond! – gross motor developmental milestones like sitting, standing, crawling, and walking, physical therapy lays a broad foundation for all other skills.

-How can high-quality physical therapy help children with special needs?
+How can high-quality physical therapy help children with disabilities?

 By working one-on-one with kiddos, both on horseback and in our child-focused clinic, Children’s TherAplay physical therapists help kiddos develop the skills, such as those listed below, for independence and quality of life.

 - Gross motor skills: requires large muscle groups for balance.
 These include developmental milestones such as standing, crawling, walking, running, and jumping.

 - Strengthening core muscles as well as extremities to promote stability in all joints as well as shoulder and pelvic girdle.

 - Motor-planning skills are essential for all coordinated activities, like skipping, hopping on one foot, climbing playground equipment, and dancing.